 A. Because of the limited scope of the 60-meter band, it is not included in bands eligible for Field Day use.
+In addition the 30, 17 and 12 meter bands are NOT eligible for use in Field Day.

 Q. Can we claim the GOTA station for a 100-point emergency power bonus?
 What about the free VHF station?